GrantWils23/Portfolio-Project-2---JavaScript-Essentials/README.md

 </ul>

 <h2>Features left to implement</h2>
-<p>Features that I would like to include where there more time is...(QUIZ) more interactivity... more questions... maybe different catagories.<br>(RPS)... different game styles and versions... maybe base something on the three original starting pokemon...
-Charmander, Squirtle, and Bulbasaur.</p>
+<p>Features that I would like to include where there more time is in this game would be a timer on each question and their would be a bar that moves down from right to left for the given amount of time to answer the question.
+If would be interesting to have different catagories and have also large sample size of questions which would be accessible through a database rather than questions being integral to the script file to make the coding easier and seperate the data from the programming.</p>
 <br><br>

 <h2>Testing</h2>